alessandropedone/sparse-matrix/README.md

 (or blas library: ask other teams and check pacs-examples)

 Modified compressed techniques (MSR, MSC)
-- abstract class AbstractMatrix
-- 2 classes: Matrix, SquareMatrix
-- Matrix has classical compressed formats, while SquareMatrix class has modified compressed formats
+- SquareMatrix: derived from Matrix, it has modified compressed formats too
-- Both will have transpose and diagonal views
+- Matrix and SquareMatrix has a transpose views
+- SquareMatrix has a diagonal view

 README.md (need of TBB, we didn't implement COO since COOmap is clearly more efficient)